Finding financial strength and security in a crowded insurance marketplace

 - Convertible term life

 - Non-convertible term life

 - Indexed annuities

-This insurer has consistently paid out dividends for decades, with a dividend of 5.75% declared for 2022.
+Penn Mutual has consistently paid out dividends to its whole life insurance policyholders for decades, with a dividend of 5.75% declared for 2022.
 As of the end of the third quarter of 2021, the company held nearly $25 billion in total assets.
 Source.

 In addition to its strong financial ratings, Penn Mutual Life Insurance Company has also earned a score of 93 (out of 100) on the Comdex Life Insurer Financial Profile.
-This reflects the insurer’s excellent standing within the life insurance industry as a whole.
+This reflects the insurer’s excellent standing within the life insurance industry.